HVAC contractors in

 Submit application

-File Mechanical Contractor License application with Iowa Department of Public Health including experience documentation, bond, and fees.
+Complete Iowa Mechanical Contractor License application through Iowa Department of Public Health.
+Include experience documentation, references, and application fee.

-Schedule and pass Iowa mechanical contractor examination covering codes, regulations, and trade practices.
+Schedule and pass the Iowa mechanical contractor exam covering mechanical codes, safety regulations, business practices, and trade knowledge.
+Exam administered by approved testing service.

 About This Market